 You can exercise the following rights in compliance with the following statutory regulations:

-- Article 16 of the German General Data Protection Regulation: right to request corrections to erroneous data;
+- Article 16 GDPR: right to request corrections to erroneous data;

-- Article 17 of the German General Data Protection Regulation: right to request deletion of your data if there are no legal grounds for its continued storage;
+- Article 17 GDPR: right to request deletion of your data if there are no legal grounds for its continued storage;

-- Article 18 of the German General Data Protection Regulation: right to request a limitation of processing
+- Article 18 GDPR: right to request a limitation of processing

-- Article 20 of the German General Data Protection Regulation: right to determination of transmission of all data provided to us by you.
-This means that we provide it to you in a structured, customary and machine-readable format and
+- Article 20 GDPR: right to transmission of all data provided to us by you.
+This means that we provide them to you in a structured, customary and machine-readable format, and